Best Film for the Olympus OM-1

 - Pharmacy or Big Box Store

-Sending your film to a mail-order photo lab to be processed and scanned is the most convenient solution if you are just getting started using film.
-A drawback to this is that it can become very expensive if you are consistently using film.
+Sending your film to a mail-order photo lab to be processed and scanned is the most straightforward option if you’re new to shooting film.
+A downside to this is that it will become pricey if you frequently shoot film.

-So long as you’re going through a medium to high-volume of film, there are a few activities that can be done to greatly reduce your expenses.
+So long as you’re using a moderate to high volume of film, there are a couple of things that can be done to reduce your expenses.

-Keep in mind that you are limited to rolls of black and white film.
-This is because black and white film is a lot easier and more affordable to process yourself.
+Be aware that you’re limited to 100’ rolls of black & white film.
+This is due to black & white film is easier and cheaper to process yourself.

-Black and white film is significantly less complicated to develop.
-Developer temperature and development times are both not as imperative to get correct with black & white films as temperatures and time are for transparency or color negative.
+Black & white film is by far the simplest to develop.
+Chemical temperature and time are both not as critical to get correct with black and white film as time and temperatures are for transparency or color negative.